LouisJackman/janet-hypertext/README.md

 This form is more amenable to data structure manipulation, but needs more syntactical noise to distinguish attributes and children.
 In particular, children must alway be wrapped in a tuple for each element.

-I'm still working out an elegant way to allow splicing _escaped_ data using the macro DSL, but the data-oriented API will suffice until that's implemented.

 Unlike the macro forms, this API won't automatically create whole pages with doctypes if doctype keywords are present.
 Instead, define whole documents like